The reference for the NDC is calculated based on the current policy projections developed by CAT in 2015.

 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

 We rate the Philippines’ conditional target of 70% below business as usual (BAU) levels by 2030 “2°C compatible”—if taken at face value.
-The Philippines’ emissions pathway towards 2030, as proposed in its Nationally Determined Contribution (NDC), could be rated “1.5°C Paris Agreement compatible,” if it were unconditional.
-However, given the conditional nature of INDC target, we downgrade the INDC target by one category to “2°C compatible.”
-The Philippines’ reference—or business as usual (BAU)—scenario, against which the target is measured, has not yet been published and the government has shared no details explaining how the NDC target relates to the LULUCF sector, nor how this will be quantified.
-The NDC does not report its BAU emissions projections, nor does it quantify future LULUCF emissions.
+The Philippines’ emissions pathway towards 2030, as proposed in its INDC, could be rated “1.5°C Paris Agreement compatible,” if it were unconditional.
+However, given the conditional nature of the INDC target, we have downgraded it by one category to “2°C compatible.”
+(See “fair share” section).

+In its NDC, the Philippines states that its 2030 target is conditional on “the extent of financial resources, including technology development & transfer, and capacity building, that will be made available to the Philippines.”
+The target covers all emissions from all sectors, including land use, land-use change and forestry (LULUCF) (Government of The Philippines, 2015).
+The NDC does not quantify future LULUCF emissions.
 This introduces substantial uncertainty in interpreting the NDC targets, and makes quantifying emissions levels excluding LULUCF difficult.
-When assuming that industrial, energy and agricultural emissions (emissions excluding LULUCF) are also to be reduced by 70% below a BAU—similar to our current policy projections—the CAT estimates this would result in emissions reverting to 1990 levels by 2030 (excluding LULUCF).
+When assuming that industrial, energy and agricultural emissions (emissions excluding LULUCF) are also to be reduced by 70% below a BAU the CAT estimates this would result in emissions reverting to 1990 levels by 2030 (excluding LULUCF).
+See Pledges and targets.